stevedev75/readme_generator/README.md

   * [License](#license)

   ## Installation
-  Test
+  You must install several things...

   ## Usage
-  Test
+  Pease see the accompanying video

   ## Contribution
-  Test
+  Stephen Dever, sole author.

   ## Instructions
-  Test
+  Do the following things.

   ## Credits
-  Test
+  This application was developed in JavaScript.

   ## License
-  This application is covereed under the GNU/GPL license.
+  This application is covereed under the Apache license.

   ## Questions
     For questions, you may email me at the address below, or review my work in my GitHub repository.
-  * Email: steve@email
+  * Email: stephendever.cr@gmail.com
-  * GitHub: steve
+  * GitHub: stevedeve75.github.com